-Uwe Bott is the Chief Economist of The Globalist Research Center and Senior Editor at The Globalist.
+Uwe Bott is Chief Economist of The Globalist Research Center and Senior Editor at The Globalist.
 [New York/United States]

-From 1996 to 2001, he was managing director and head of country risk at the Structured Finance Group (SFG), a unit of GE Capital Services.
-Before that, Mr. Bott was senior analyst at Moody’s Investors Service, covering the creditworthiness of more than 30 countries and a number of financial institutions.
+Among other roles, Uwe served as managing director and head of country risk at the Structured Finance Group (SFG), a unit of GE Capital Services.
+As senior analyst at Moody’s Investors Service, he covered the creditworthiness of more than 30 countries and a number of financial institutions.

 He received degrees in law and economics from the Albert-Ludwigs-University in Freiburg, Germany.
 He was a Fulbright Scholar at Georgetown University.
 He is based in New York.